 As I write this I’m munching on a cold, crunchy kosher dill pickle.
 There is snow outside and a blizzard expected on the East coast of North America.
-I’m cosy warm next to my wood cookstove, though, while I savour this healthy taste of summer.
-The garlicky dill pickle flavour is just slightly sour, and full of probiotics.
+I’m cozy warm next to my wood cookstove, though, while I savour this healthy taste of summer.
+The garlicky dill pickle flavour is just slightly sour and full of probiotics.
 There is no harsh vinegar to hit the back of your throat as you bite down.
 There are no chemical additives to keep the pickles crunchy.
-In fact kosher dill pickles are still crunchy, healthy, raw food, without any processing and without any chemical preservatives.
+In fact, kosher dill pickles are still crunchy, healthy, raw food, without any processing and without any chemical preservatives.
 Kosher dills need no canning.
 Kosher dill pickles need no vinegar.
 Fermented dill pickles keep raw in your refrigerator, transformed and preserved by the lacto-bacteria in the fermentation process.

 How to make pickles

 Kosher dills are not kosher because they are made according to Jewish dietary laws, per se.
 They are called “Kosher” because they follow the traditional method of lacto-fermentation using just salt and water to preserve them.
 Kosher pickles are traditionally made with just 4 ingredients — small cucumbers, dill, garlic, and non-iodized salt, sometimes called “Kosher” salt.
 What is sold in sealed jars as “Kosher” pickles are vinegar pickles with garlic and dill, not traditional Kosher dill pickles.
 That’s why the jars of pickles at the grocery store don’t taste like Bubbe’s pickles.
 You might find authentic Kosher pickles at a Jewish deli in the pickle barrel.
 Or you can make them at home.
 Keep reading and you’ll learn how to make pickles just like grandma.